CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/architecture-components.md

 Allow Outgoing traffic on port 443 (https) from the virtual machines' network or VPC so CAM agents are able to communicate with Cloud Application Manager SaaS or onpremises Appliance.

 Where MSA is enabled, allow Outgoing traffic on ports 80, 443, 5671 and UDP destination ports 500 and 4500 from the virtual machines network or VPC so Watcher agents are able to communicate with the Monitoring infrastructure within CLC.
-See [MSA Networking](https://www.ctl.io/knowledge-base/cloud-application-manager/managed-services/msa-networking/) knowledgebase article for more information.
+See [MSA Networking](https://www.ctl.io/knowledge-base/cloud-application-manager/managed-services/msa-networking/) knowledgebase article for more information on MSA networking and requirements.

 MSA enabled environments must also allow intranetwork communication on ports 21, 22, 443, 445, 3389 and 5985-5986 on the virtual machines network or VPC so that Remote Administration connections may be made by CenturyLink Operations.
 A secure, reverse tunnel is established between CenturyLink and the MSA enabled environment by which CenturyLink Operations may securely administer customer VMs.